 Description

 The Backstabber, created by Jay Zimmerman, is a dynamic and effective fly designed specifically for targeting carp.
 This pattern features a distinctive design that mimics the movements and appearance of a carp's natural prey.
 Known for its versatility and realism, the fly incorporates a carefully crafted tail and body that provides both subtle action and visibility in the water.
-It's a favorite among anglers who want to target carp in both clear and murky waters, as its unique combination of materials allows it to stand out while maintaining a natural presentation.
-Originally designed by Zimmerman for fly-fishing carp in freshwater environments, this fly has since become a go-to for anglers seeking to catch these challenging fish.
+It's a favorite among anglers who want to target carp in both clear and murky waters.

 Pro Tip